-The International Union for the Conservation of Nature (IUCN) Red List of Threatened Species - includes Pinus palustris (Longleaf pine) which does occur in the supply base region (IUCN, 2018).
+Enviva maintains a third party certified Forest Stewardship Council® (FSC) Controlled Wood Risk Assessment and Programme for the Endorsement of Forest CertificationsTM (PEFC) Due Diligence System.
+These certifications provide a mechanism to evaluate the potential for use of CITES and/ or IUCN species concerns.
+The International Union for the Conservation of Nature (IUCN) Red List of Threatened Species includes Pinus palustris (Longleaf pine) that does grow within the supply base region (International Union for the Conservation of Nature, 2018).
 Longleaf pine is included in the IUCN list because its current extent is much reduced from its historical dominance in the southeast US.
-However, conservation groups, such as the Longleaf Alliance, agree that creating commercial viability of longleaf pine is crucial to its restoration.
-Enviva's use of material from longleaf stand thinnings or other harvest residuals supports its commercial viability and encourages landowners to restore and continue to manage longleaf stands.
-Enviva will not procure wood from natural longleaf pine stands if they are going to be converted to non-forest or another forest type.
+However, conservation groups, such as the Longleaf Alliance, agree that creating commercial viability of longleaf pine is crucial to its restoration (Longleaf Alliance, 2016).
+Enviva's use of material from longleaf stand thinning's or other harvest residuals supports the commercial viability of the species and encourages landowners to restore and continue to manage longleaf stands.
+Enviva does not source from natural longleaf stands that are being converted to another forest type.